geraldaddey/geraldaddey/README.md

 -  I’m currently working with Ruby on Rails, Hotwire and Stimulus.js
--  I’m also building projects in Sinatara.
+-  I’m also building projects in Elixir.
 -  I’m looking to collaborate on any Project within my scope.
 - 📫 How to reach me: geraldaddey@yahoo.com